(R)-pantolactone dehydrogenase (flavin)

-Thus, the two substrates of this enzyme are (R)-pantolactone and acceptor, whereas its two products are 2-dehydropantolactone and reduced acceptor.
+The two substrates of this enzyme are (R)-pantolactone and an electron acceptor.
+Its products are 2-dehydropantolactone and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is (R)-pantolactone:acceptor oxidoreductase (flavin-containing).
 Other names in common use include 2-dehydropantolactone reductase (flavin), 2-dehydropantoyl-lactone reductase (flavin), and (R)-pantoyllactone dehydrogenase (flavin).